Introduction

 Crimping tool dies are usually categorized according to the type of crimping required as follows: square, hexagon, trapezoidal, oval and wrapped up.
 Some nest dies are color-coded to make it easy for users to identify which dies are compatible.

-The importance of matching die nests to wire size and shape
+The importance of matching crimping die to wire gauge, size and shape

 When considering which die nests to use to create electrical connections, it’s essential to examine the wiring and determine which dies are compatible based on the size and shape of the wire.
 It is important to take the wire gauge into account to decide which wire crimping tool and die nests to use.
 If the size is incorrect, or you use the wrong tool with the wrong type of die, you run the risk of creating crimps that are too tight or too loose, which decreases reliability and safety and impacts performance.
 You will also need to consider the form of crimping, which dictates the shape (square, oval, hexagon, trapezoidal or wrapped-up).